-An applicant may earn up to four additional points based on the amount of grant funds that are dedicated to non-governmental, community-based organizations.
-Specifically, applicants are required to dedicate a minimum of 50 percent of their grant funds to subcontracts with non-governmental, community-based organizations.
-An additional two points will be added to the final score if an applicant dedicates 60 to 69 percent of grant funds to a non-governmental, community-based organization, and an additional four points if the applicant dedicates 70 percent or more.
+Applicants are required to dedicate a minimum of 50 percent of their grant funds to subcontracts with non-governmental, community-based organizations, but an applicant may earn up to four (4) additional points for exceeding the minimum amount.
+Specifically:

+- +2 points: An additional two (2) points will be added to the final score if the applicant dedicates 60 to 69 percent of grant funds to one or more non-governmental, community-based organizations. - +4 points: An additional four (4) points will be added to the final score if the applicant dedicates 70 percent or more of grant funds to one or more non-governmental, community-based organizations.